 Shareholders who wish to participate in the proceedings at a shareholders' meeting shall, first, be entered as shareholders in a print-out or other presentation of the full register of shareholders, under the provisions of Chapter 7, Section 28, paragraph 3 of the Swedish Companies Act (SFS 2005:551) relating to the circumstances as of five (5) working days before the meeting, and, second, notify the Company no later than on the date stipulated in the notice convening the meeting.
 This last-named date must not be a Sunday, other public holiday, Saturday, Midsummer Eve, Christmas Eve or New Year's Eve, and must not fall earlier than the fifth working day before the meeting.

 Shareholders may bring one or two assistants to the shareholders' meeting, but only on condition that the shareholder has given notice of this intention in accordance with the preceding paragraph.

-The shareholder or nominee shareholder who is entered on the record day in the register of shareholders and entered in a control register under the provisions of Chapter 4 of the Swedish Financial Instruments Accounts Act (SFS 1998:1479), or who is recorded in a control account in accordance with Chapter 4, Section 18, paragraph 1, items 6-8 of the aforementioned Act shall be regarded as entitled to exercise the rights following from Chapter 4, Section 39 of the Swedish Companies Act (SFS 2005:551).
+The shareholder or nominee who is entered on the record day in the register of shareholders and entered in a CSD register under the provisions of Chapter 4 of the Swedish Central Securities Depositories and Financial Instruments Accounts Act (SFS 1998:1479), or who is recorded in a CSD account in accordance with Chapter 4, Section 18, paragraph 1, items 6-8 of the aforementioned Act shall be regarded as entitled to exercise the rights following from Chapter 4, Section 39 of the Swedish Companies Act (SFS 2005:551).